hanax-ai/CX-Dev-Test-Infrastructure/README.md

 [![Status](https://img.shields.io/badge/Status-Production%20Ready-success)](#-quick-start)
 [![License](https://img.shields.io/badge/License-Enterprise-red)](#-license)

+> **⚠️ AUTHORITATIVE IP ADDRESS SOURCE**
+> This README.md is the **SINGLE SOURCE OF TRUTH** for all IP addresses in the CX R&D Infrastructure.
+> All Ansible playbooks, configurations, scripts, and documentation must reference IP addresses from this file only.

 ## Enterprise-Grade AI Research & Development Infrastructure

 The CX (Citadel-X) Dev & Test Infrastructure is a **$2M+ enterprise-grade AI research and development platform** designed for cutting-edge artificial intelligence innovation.
 This sophisticated ecosystem encompasses **9 specialized servers** delivering unparalleled computational power with **93.1TB total storage capacity**, **470+ GB distributed RAM**, and **120+ CPU cores** optimized for AI workloads.